Roy-SR-007/Somjit.web/content/publication/conference-paper/index.md

 {{% callout note %}}
-You can click the *Cite* button above, to enable import publication metadata into your reference management software, i.e., to make a citation of the above publication.
+You can click the *Cite* button above, to import publication metadata into your reference management software, i.e., to make a citation of the above publication.
 {{% /callout %}}